ALife-Newsletter/Newsletter/edition_018/40_Tolvera.md

 Check out the relevant paper, "Tölvera: Composing With Basal Agencies" [here](http://iil.is/pdf/2024_nime_armitage_et_al_tolvera.pdf).

-Call for Collaborators: I am looking for researchers from across ALife, biology and complex systems to collaborate with in using and extending the software project Tölvera.
+Call for Collaborators: Jake is looking for researchers from across ALife, biology and complex systems to collaborate with in using and extending the software project Tölvera.
-I can be contacted at jack@hi.is or via our [Discord](https://discord.gg/ER7tWds9vM)
+They be contacted at jack@hi.is or via their [Discord](https://discord.gg/ER7tWds9vM)